Prunoideae/ProbeJS-Forge/README.md

 3. Reload your IDE if your IDE doesn't know about the changes of typings, you will see the `onEvent` and `captureEvent` with correct typings now.
 4. If you want to remove the mod, don't forget to replace all `captureEvent` back to `onEvent`.

+## 4. Beaning

+Bean conversions are added now, however, to make generated typing information comfort with VSCode's TS language server while applying beaning as much as possible, a few rules are added:

+1. Beans will not have naming conflicts with methods/fields existed, if a bean has a conflicted name, the bean will not be compiled to declaration.
+2. For beans with only `.getX()` implemented, `readonly` will be automatically added to prevent coincidental writes to the field.
+For beans with any `.setX()` implemented, the bean will be able to read/write, regardless of it has a `.getX()` or not, as `writeonly` does not exist in TypeScript.
+This applies to `.isX()` beans too.
+3. If `.isX()` has a `.setX()` or `.getX()` part with same name, the latter will override `.isX()` to prevent loss of information.
+4. Original getter and setter methods are hidden, but still callable, however, calling them will not have typing support as these methods are ignored in method dumping.